microsoft/tilecode/board.md

 ![initial board](pics/initialBoard.png)

 Each player takes a **turn**, which consists of moving a single piece on the board from its square to another square, and possibly removing other pieces.

-The rules of the game (checkers, chess, etc.) define the **permitted moves** for a piece, given its kind and the current positions of the pieces on the board.
+The rules of the game (checkers, chess, etc.), also called the **game mechanics**, define the **permitted moves** for a piece, given its kind and the current positions of the pieces on the board.

 For example, in checkers, a piece may be moved diagonally into an adjacent unoccupied square:

 ![permitted move](pics/legalMove.png)